Ivanov133/sw-battle-arena/sw-app-README.md

     The main purpose of the app is to serve as an online forum.
 The forum contains a database about Star Wars characters and has description about each one of them (much like a wikipedia site - the equivalent is a site called Wookipedia, at https://starwars.fandom.com/wiki/Darth_Nihilus).
-    The main differences here, are that each character's strength is subjectively evaluated by the creator, the characters can face each other in a battle, created by the users, and all of this content can be commented.
+    The main differences between this application and the above mentione website, are that each character's strength is subjectively evaluated by the creator, the characters can face each other in a battle, created by the users, and all of this content can be commented on.

 II.
 Maintained functionalities